 The Dust & Bird Protection requires a careful setup to achieve reliable measurements (ref.
-Permanent INSTALLATION).
+PERMANENT INSTALLATION & MOBILE USE).
 The system should be positioned at the highest possible mounting point of the tower with nothing around, which obstructs the hemispherical field of view.
-The length of the optical fibres and the length of the 12 V power supply cable needs to be considered.
+The length of the optical fibers and the length of the 12 V power supply cable needs to be considered.
 Before setup, make sure there is a way to properly level the Dust & Bird protection using the bubble level on the device itself.